aisyahsadirah/helloworld/README.md

 # Hello World
-A simple python script to print Hello World with user input!
+A simple python script in Jupyter Notebook to print Hello World with user input!